rockdeme/chrysalis/README.md

 </p>

 ## Package
-**chrysalis** can be used with any preexisting `anndata` snapshot of 10X Visium datasets generated with `scanpy`, and on new samples without the need of preprocessing.
+**chrysalis** can be used with any pre-existing `anndata` snapshot of 10X Visium, Slide-seqV2 and Stereo-seq datasets generated with `scanpy`, and on new samples without the need of preprocessing.
 It is designed to be as lightweight as possible, however currently it relies on `libpysal` for its fast implementation of Moran's I.

 **chrysalis** requires the following packages:
 - numpy